aziontech/docs/README.md

 The documentation portal is built on [Astro](https://docs.astro.build/en/getting-started/) and leverages [MDX](https://mdxjs.com/docs/what-is-mdx/) to build experience-focused content with front-end components, going beyond text.

-## Contributor Covenant Code of Conduct 📜

-To maintain the quality and integrity of our documentation, contributors are required to read our Contributor [Covenant Code of Conduct](https://github.com/aziontech/docs/blob/main/CODE_OF_CONDUCT.md). 📝🤝

-## Contribution 🤝
+## Contributions 🤝

 We encourage and welcome contributions from the community.
 Whether you've found a typo, want to fix a bug, or add new content, your help is greatly appreciated.
 To get started, please [go to Azion Docs Contributing guide](https://github.com/aziontech/docs/blob/community-guidelines/.github/CONTRIBUTING.md) to get familiar with the process.

+### Contributor Covenant Code of Conduct 📜

+To maintain the quality and integrity of our documentation, contributors are required to read our [Contributor Covenant Code of Conduct](https://github.com/aziontech/docs/blob/main/CODE_OF_CONDUCT.md). 📝🤝

 ## Community 💬